 72 / 5 = 14.4% per annum.

 And if your time frame is 8 years, then it will take

 72 / 8 = 9% per annum to double your money.

 Marko from Whiteboard Finance explained this rule in his Youtube Video.

 Now armed with this knowledge, you can now calculate the interest rate or the Rate of Growth you need to double your money in your preferred time frame.

-If you want to know from where does the number “72” in the Rule of 72 comes from and why this rule works then check out this article explaining why Rule of 72 works.
+If you want to know where the number “72” in the Rule of 72 comes from and why this rule works, then check out this article explaining why Rule of 72 works.